Frederic J. Brown II: Later career

 From July 1959 to October 1960, Brown commanded 3rd Armored Division, then headquartered in Frankfurt.
 As a lieutenant general, he commanded V Corps from October 1960 to August 1961, which was also headquartered in Frankfurt.
 From September 1961 to July 1963, he commanded Allied Land Forces South-Eastern Europe, headquartered in İzmir, Turkey.
 From August 1963 to July 1965, Brown commanded Sixth United States Army, then headquartered at the Presidio of San Francisco.

 Brown retired in 1965, but was immediately recalled to active duty to serve as president of the Army Logistics Systems Study Group (the Brown Board), which studied and made recommendations for improving the army's processes for procuring and distributing supplies and equipment.
 From 1965 to 1966, he served as president of the United States Armor Association.
 He retired for the second time in May 1967.
 Brown's awards and decorations included the Army Distinguished Service Medal with oak leaf cluster, Silver Star with oak leaf cluster, Legion of Merit with oak leaf cluster, Bronze Star Medal, and Air Medal.

-In addition to his U.S. awards, Brown was the receipient of several foreign decorations for his World War II service, including the French Legion of Honor (Chevalier) and Croix de Guerre with palm.
+In addition to his U.S. awards, Brown was the recipient of several foreign decorations for his World War II service, including the French Legion of Honor (Chevalier) and Croix de Guerre with palm.
 In addition, he received the Belgian Croix de Guerre with palm, Order of Leopold II (Officer), and Fourragère.

 In retirement, Brown resided in McLean, Virginia.
-He died at Walter Reed Army Medical Center in Washington, D.C. on March 13, 1971.
+He died at Walter Reed Army Medical Center in Washington, D.C., on March 13, 1971.
 Brown was buried at Arlington National Cemetery.